chris5335/SupportNotes/EventStore/CommandBarHelp.md

 How do I create idempotent updates that handle when a customer is created and then updated?

-* On Customer Added as show above, works fine, but it's not idempotent.
 * On Customer Edit, I don't know how to update each `CommandBarOption` in an idempotent fashion as I don't think I can do multiple update calls during the handling of one event.
 * What would be easiest, is if I had the option of `.ReplaceOne()` in Eventous, but I don't.